ahmed-shehataa/DRU_task/README.md

 # Dru_task
-Create an application and connect it with the mentioned Api.
+Create an application and connect it with the mentioned API.

 ## ScreenShots:
 <p align="center">